About Jacqueline Hogan

 Working with families and achieving great outcomes was rewarding, however, the desire to start my own business was so great, I left my job and moved back to Bendigo where I launched Jacqueline Hogan Counselling and Coaching in 2016.

-Since then, I have continued my professional development and have completed further training including Gottman Couples Counselling Level 1 and Level 2.
+Since then, I have continued my professional development and have completed further training including Gottman Couples Counselling Level 1, 2 and 3.

 How I work